nolenzhao/blog/content/posts/haskell_type_states.md

 ### Conclusion
 Haskell type classes have influenced OOP languages to perform type-checking in a more natural way, which doesn't need to restrain itself to the class hierarchy traditional to these languages.
-Consider using the type class equivalent in the language of your choice next time
+Consider using the type class equivalent in the language of your choice for generic functions.
+A classic example of this is `sort` (`concept Comparable`).
+This decouples the logic (method) from the type (class) and is an elegant solution.

 [^1]: Some alternative ways of declaring the constraint.
 These are identical but are some nice syntactic sugar.